scylladb/scylla-operator/docs/source/index.rst

 .. image:: logo.png
    :width: 200pt

 For the latest status of the project, and reports issue, see the Github Project.
-Also check out the K8s Operator lesson on Scylla University.
+Also check out the `K8s Operator lesson on Scylla University <https://university.scylladb.com/courses/scylla-operations/lessons/kubernetes-operator/topic/k8-operator-what-is-the-scylla-operator/>`_.

 scylla-operator is a Kubernetes Operator for managing Scylla clusters.